alyhxn/3D-Path-Planning/README.md

 3. **RBT (New) Algorithm:**
    - Introducing a new algorithm for 3D path planning.

 Feel free to interact with the simulation and observe the behaviors of these algorithms in the context of 3D path planning.
+Improvement suggestions and contributions are welcome.

 For the live simulation, visit [this link](https://alyhxn.github.io/3D-Path-Planning/).

+## Usage:

+If you want to experiment with this, just clone the repo.
+Everything is setup ;)

+## Credit Notice:

+If you use or reference this work in your projects, please provide credit by mentioning the original author and including a link to this repository.